BEHAVIORAL ECONOMICS AND PUBLIC POLICY

 Behavioral Economics and Public Policy

-Traditional economics, which is one of the key theoretical cornerstones of public policy, typically assumes that human behavior is rational, preferences are stable, and individuals are unemotional.
+Traditional economics, which is one of the key theoretical cornerstones of public policy, typically assumes that human behavior is rational, preferences are stable, and individuals are smart and unemotional.
 However, human behavior can often deviate from these standard assumptions due to psychological limitations.
 Policy analysis based on traditional economics can therefore lead to wrong conclusions.
 This course presents and discusses behavioral regularities that are of potential importance for public policy.
 Students will be exposed to behavioral economic theory and its applications for public policy in the areas of savings, investment, healthcare, climate change, taxation, labor supply, and monetary policy.
 The course helps to understand and appreciate how human psychological attributes, such as bounded rationality, bounded willpower, and bounded self-interest, can affect decision making; how behavioral considerations can help improve policy design and policy outcome; and how public policies can use the insights of behavioral economics more broadly.

 Economics and Public Policy I